Nuclear Medicine Science

 Nuclear Medicine Technology is a medical specialty that uses safe, micro-quantities of radioactive pharmaceuticals for diagnosis, management, treatment and prevention of many serious diseases.
 Nuclear Medicine Technology imaging techniques provide information about both the function and structure of every organ in the body, often identifying organ abnormalities very early in the progression of a disease.
 This early detection allows a disease to be treated early in its course, when there may be a more positive prognosis.

-The student choosing Nuclear Medicine Technology as a career should have a strong interest in the natural sciences, mathematics, and computer technology as well as the desire for close patient contact, direct interaction with physicians and other healthcare professionals.
+The student choosing Nuclear Medicine Technology as a career should have a strong interest in the natural sciences, mathematics and computer technology as well as the desire for close patient contact, direct interaction with physicians and other healthcare professionals.
 Immediately upon graduation, a student is eligible to apply for national certification/registration examinations given by the Nuclear Medicine Technology Certification Board (NMTCB) or the American Registry of Radiologic Technologists (ARRT).

 As a highly-specialized member of the healthcare profession, graduates from this degree program have several vocational options, including but not limited to, Nuclear Medicine Technology (hospitals, clinics, research laboratories, regulatory agencies), entry into medical or graduate schools and careers in education or administration in the specialty.